 Some interesting polls have emerged in key Senate races.
 Bob Casey (D., Pa.) seems poised to fend off challenger Lou Barletta, whom I profiled last September.
 A Franklin and Marshall poll has Casey up 17 percentage points.
 Meanwhile, a Mason-Dixon poll suggests incumbent Heidi Heitkamp (D., N.D.) is vulnerable: She trails Republican challenger Kevin Cramer 48–44.
 Two recent polls from Wisconsin show Democratic incumbent Tammy Baldwin with a solid lead (eleven and nine percentage points), while a Monmouth poll puts Joe Manchin up 50–39 over Republican Patrick Morrisey.

 Plenty, however, depends on turnout, and none of these pollsters can see the future.
 The story of the midterm elections will be the story of two parties trying to turn out two countervailing groups of people: Democrats want to capitalize on their gains in white, upper-middle-class suburbia (especially among women), while Republicans want to tighten their hold on the white working class.
-The first group could turn the election into a blue wave; the second group could form a countervailing red wave.
+The first group could turn the House election into a blue wave; the second group could form a countervailing red wave for the Senate.
 Trump has had a catalyzing effect on the Democratic base in most high-profile special elections since taking office, leading to the blue-wave chatter.
 Time will tell whether the GOP can muster a reciprocal wave of its own.

 Home Values and Birth Rates